 If you're looking for flexible working in a friendly environment Homebase stores may be the employer you are looking for.
 They have hundreds of stores across the UK and can offer, part-time, full-time, shift work, temporary or permanent employment.
-More information and help for people looking for Homebase jobs below.
-These link for jobs at Sainsburys, M&S, local Jobcentre Plus, Tesco and more Kent jobs..
-The aim of this page is to give you enough information to decide if you want to work for the business, the background information necessary to prepare a sucessful application and links to other relevant resources.
+Follow this link for more information and help for people looking more Kent jobs.
+The aim of this page is to give you enough information to decide if you want to work for the business, the background information necessary to prepare a successful application and links to other relevant resources.

 This company began life as a Sainsbury's branded venture in the early 1980s, its first store opening in Croydon.
-It has grown rapidly in the last 30 years, taking over other businesses and its ownership changing hands several times untill the demerger of GUS created the Home Retail Group.
-The Home Retail Group also includes Argos; Hombase has 340 stores in the UK and Republic of Ireland.
+It has grown rapidly in the last 30 years, taking over other businesses and its ownership changing hands several times until the de merger of GUS created the Home Retail Group.
+The Home Retail Group also includes Argos; Homebase has 340 stores in the UK and Republic of Ireland.
 Argos itself has over 700 stores so the Group is a relative retail giant with over 1,000 stores and about 10% share of their market sector.

-The corporate website emphasies the fullfillment of individual and collective potential and this is one of the values you may wish to highlight in your application!
-If you are going to apply for a Homebase job in your local area you may wish to visit your nearest store in the first instance to get a feel for the place and ask informally about any vacancies, consider that some opportunities occur before the main Homebase website is updated. many jobs are filled through informal networks, so if you have friends or famility working for the group this may be a great way to get a job!
-The company has been attracting accoloades and awards for its focus on customer relations, this will also be another important box to tick on your application form.
+The corporate website emphasizes the fulfillment of individual and collective potential and this is one of the values you may wish to highlight in your application!
+If you are going to apply for a Homebase job in your local area you may wish to visit your nearest store in the first instance to get a feel for the place and ask informally about any vacancies, consider that some opportunities occur before the main Homebase website is updated. many jobs are filled through informal networks, so if you have friends or family working for the group this may be a great way to get a job!
+The company has been attracting accolades and awards for its focus on customer relations, this will also be another important box to tick on your application form.